 Recovery programs for substance abuse make good use of modern technology.
-Case in point is the neurofeedback therapy program at Phoenix Rising Recovery in Palm Springs.
+Case in point is the neurofeedback therapy program for addiction treatment at Phoenix Rising Recovery in Palm Springs, California.
 This non-invasive treatment is currently in use for clients undergoing care for anxiety and posttraumatic stress disorder (PTSD) in general clinical practice.
 At Phoenix Rising, therapists use this modality as part of our Palm Springs rehab center experience for our residents.

-We here at Phoenix Rising use neurofeedback therapy because it’s a safer option than other treatments available.
-There are virtually no neurofeedback side effects, and reports indicate only mild ones if so.
+Phoenix Rising uses neurofeedback therapy because it’s a safer option than other addiction treatments available.
+There are virtually no neurofeedback therapy side effects, and reports indicate only mild ones if so.

 Therapists use neurofeedback therapy alongside addiction counseling services.
 Neurofeedback therapy pinpoints structural injuries to the brain.
 In particular, neurofeedback therapy focuses on brain wave data to highlight areas that require targeted stimulation.
 As you work with a specialist to collect the information, you gradually assist with the preparation of a brain map.

 Participating in the neurofeedback therapy program is easy.
 You meet with the therapist in a comfortable setting and begin the treatment.
 This often involves attaching electrodes to the scalp, which is painless.